Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMNumberInput.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS
 ### None.
-You cannot pipe input to New-AMNumberInput.
+You cannot pipe input to `New-AMNumberInput`.

 ## OUTPUTS
 ### System.Collections.Hashtable
 Returns a hashtable representing the Input.Number element.

 ## NOTES
-Number inputs in Adaptive Cards will typically render as a text field that only accepts numeric values.
-Some clients may show increment/decrement buttons depending on the min and max values provided.
+- Number inputs in Adaptive Cards will typically render as a text field that only accepts numeric values.
+- Some clients may show increment/decrement buttons depending on the `Min` and `Max` values provided.

-Values are submitted as strings, so you'll need to convert them to numeric types when processing the card data.
+- Values are submitted as strings, so you'll need to convert them to numeric types when processing the card data.
+- Ensure that the `Min` and `Max` values are valid numbers and that `Min` is less than or equal to `Max`.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/Input.Number.html](https://adaptivecards.io/explorer/Input.Number.html)